banzaicloud/pipeline/README.md

 ## Cloud Providers

-Pipeline is currently experimental and all the development, testing and the CI/CD pipeline itself is tested on **AWS** only.
-The AWS version contains the control plane, cloud images, Cloudformation templates and belonging artifacts published.
+Pipeline is currently experimental and all the development, testing and the CI/CD pipeline itself is tested on **AWS** and **Azure** only.
+The latest version contains the control plane, cloud images, Cloudformation/ARM templates and belonging artifacts released under the *0.2.0* across repositories.

-The underlying [Kubicorn](http://kubicorn.io) framework has support for the following providers.
+Nevertheless, the underlying [Kubicorn](http://kubicorn.io) framework has support for the following providers.

   * Amazon AWS
   * Google Cloud